-The word Fate, or Destiny, expresses the sense of mankind, in all ages,-that the laws of the world do not always befriend, but often hurt and crush us.
-Fate, in the shape of Kinde or nature, grows over us like grass.
+The word Fate, or Destiny, expresses the sense of mankind, in all ages, that the laws of the world do not always befriend, but often hurt and crush us.
+Fate, in the shape of Kinde or nature, grows over us like grass."
 We paint Time with a scythe; Love and Fortune, blind; and Destiny, deaf.
 We have too little power of resistance against this ferocity which champs us up.
 What front can we make against these unavoidable, victorious, maleficent forces?
 What can I do against the influence of Race, in my history?
-What can I do against hereditary and constitutional habits, against scrofula, lymph, impotence? against climate, against barbarism, in my country?
-I can reason down or deny everything, except this perpetual Belly; feed he must and will, and I cannot make him respectable.

-But the main resistance which the affirmative impulse finds, and one including all others, is in the doctrine of the Illusionists.
-There is a painful rumor in circulation, that we have been practiced upon in all the principal performances of life, and free agency is the emptiest name.
-We have been sopped and drugged with the air, with food, with woman, with children, with sciences, with events which leave us exactly where they found us.
-The mathematics, 'tis complained, leave the mind where they find it: so do all sciences; and so do all events and actions.
-I find a man who has passed through all the sciences, the churl he was; and, through all the offices, learned, civil, and social, can detect the child.
+What can I do against hereditary and constitutional habits; against scrofula, lymph, impotence? against climate, against barbarism, in my country?
+I can reason down or deny every thing, except this perpetual Belly: feed he must and will, and I cannot make him respectable.2 have been sopped and drugged with the air, with food, with woman, with children, with sciences, with events, which leave us exactly where they found us.
+The mathematics, 't is complained, leave the mind where they find it: so do all sciences; and so do all events and actions.
+I find a man who has passed through all the sciences, the churl he was; and, through all the offices, learned, civil and social, can detect the child.
 We are not the less necessitated to dedicate life to them.
-In fact, we may come to accept it as the fixed rule and theory of our state of education, that God is a substance, and his method is illusion.
-The eastern sages owned the goddess Yoganidra, the great illusory energy of Vishnu, by whom, as utter ignorance, the whole world is beguiled.
+In fact we may come to accept it as the fixed rule and theory of our state of education, that God is a substance, and his method is illusion.
+The Eastern sages owned the goddess Yoganidra, the great illusory energy of Vishnu, by whom, as utter ignorance, the whole world is beguiled.